Jehuong/Jehuong.github.io/mechanics.md

 \end{aligned}
 $$

+From the third line above, we can now see the introducction for 1/M factor in the equation made the form in summation to be symmetric.
 This form enabled us to see the constraint involved by the introduction of center of mass,

 $$
 \begin{aligned}